isaracorp/Toolkit-Samples/README.md

 * `chacha20` &mdash; Encrypt/decrypt using ChaCha20.
 * `classicmceliece` &mdash; Generate keys, encapsulate and decapsulate data using the Classic McEliece KEM.
+* `common` &mdash; A small library of functions common to the samples.
 * `dilithium` &mdash; Generate Dilithium keys, sign a file's data with a Dilithium key, and verify a Dilithium signature.
 * `frododh` &mdash; Agree on a shared secret using Frodo, a relative of the